-293. MÜNSTER, Sebastian.
+223. MÜNSTER, Sebastian.
 Cosmographia, das ist: Beschreibung der gantzen Welt [...].

 Basel, (Sebastian Henricpetri), 1628.
 Folio.
 Engraved allegorical title (with a portrait of Sebastian Münster within a cartouche at the bottom by Mathäus Merian).
 Title-page printed in red and black.
 With 26 double-page woodcut maps, woodcut portrait of Münster on verso of title-page, 72 double-page woodcut maps, plans and views, and about 1500 smaller woodcut illustrations of maps, plans, views, plants, animals, monsters, etc. in the text (including repeats).
 Contemporary vellum.
-All edges red. ε 48,000 the 16th century.
+All edges red. ε 48,000

+A fine, tall, and very clean example of the final, largest and most important edition of Münster's monumental work.
+The "Cosmographia" by Sebastian Münster (1488-1552), a German cartographer and cosmographer, was one of the most successful and popular books of the 16th century.
 The most highly valued of all cosmographies, it passed through 24 editions in 100 years and was of paramount importance for the revival of geography in 16th-century Europe.
 The present copy is of the last German edition, the best and most extensive one.
 It contains the newly cut woodblocks by Sebastian Petri in the "copperplate style" after the corresponding maps in the pre-1587 editions of Ortelius's "Theatrum".
 This includes the famous map of Sumatra with the inset of an elephant that had been moved from the map of Ceylon in the 1540 edition, as opinion shifted to make Sumatra the preferred candidate for the island of "Taprobana".
 Furthermore, 68 other maps and plans were published here for the first time.
 The famous map of Europe in the form of a queen (after Bucius 1537) appears on the verso of fol.
 E3.